 3.18.1.
 Learning & Teaching

-For all new installed AV systems within learning & teaching environments, RMIT has standardised on Crestron control systems when not utilising the existing Converged AV infrastructure:
+For all new installed AV systems within learning & teaching environments, RMIT has standardised on Crestron control systems for all spaces.
 All programming of these spaces is undertaken by RMIT AV support.

 3.18.2.
 Meeting/Collaboration & Custom Spaces